xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 </dt>
 <dd>

-Xkbcommon extensions of the classic XKB text format, **incompatible with X11**.
+xkbcommon extensions of the classic XKB text format, **incompatible with X11**.
 See @ref xkbcommon-compatibility "" for further information.
 </dd>
 </dl>